okTurtles/dnschain/docs/example-server-setup.md

 	rpcport=8336
 	server=1

-To run this as a service using systemd, use a unit file similar to our example file.
-Here is our __/etc/systemd/system/namecoin.service__ file:
+To run this as a service using systemd, use a unit file similar to [our example file](../scripts/namecoin.service).
+We saved the file as __/etc/systemd/system/namecoin.service__

-	[Unit]
-	Description=namecoind
-	After=network.target

-	[Service]
-	Type=forking
-	User=namecoin
-	Group=namecoin
-	WorkingDirectory=/home/namecoin

-	# this next bit requires making a symlink
-	# you could just specify /home/namecoin/namecoind
-	ExecStart=/usr/bin/namecoind -gen=0 -daemon
-	ExecStop=/usr/bin/namecoind stop
-	Restart=on-abort

-	[Install]
-	WantedBy=multi-user.target

 Start the new service and check to see if it starts without errors.

 	$ systemctl enable namecoin.service
 	$ systemctl start namecoin

+If things go wrong, try checking to see if the paths match what's on your filesystem, and adjust as needed!

-As mentioned, `namecoind` is going to download the blockchain first.
-We won't be able to lookup domain names from the blockchain until it has made some progress.
+As mentioned, `namecoind` is going to begin downloading the blockchain soon after startup.
+We won't be able to lookup domain names from the blockchain until it has made some progress, so let's revisit testing our namecoin install later.

-Meanwhile, let's setup PowerDNS and DNSChain and then come back and test this, as follows:
+Meanwhile, we can setup PowerDNS and DNSChain, and then come back and test this, as follows:

 	$ namecoind getinfo
 	$ namecoind name_show d/okturtles